A name is typically the first trade mark that businesses' secure

 Words by Dr. Martin Douglas Hendry

-A trademark (spelt "trade mark" in the UK) is a registered intellectual property right that protects your name - stopping other people from using a name that is the same or too similar.
+A trade mark (spelt "trademark" in the US) is a registered intellectual property right that protects your name - stopping other people from using a name that is the same or too similar.

 Here is a quick idea of the process.